learnlatex/learnlatex.github.io/en/more-07.md

 ---
-title: More on: Including graphics and making things 'float'
+title: "More on: Including graphics and making things 'float'"
 ---

 ## Naming graphic files